Dissipative continuation for ground-state preparation at chemical transition states: Dissipative Evolution

 \paragraph*{Quantum Phase Estimation} QPE projects an input state onto approximate energy eigenstates of a Hamiltonian by coherently correlating each eigencomponent with its eigenphase and collapsing onto the measured outcome.
 To present a meaningful comparison to QPE, we present the algorithmic cost for applying QPE directly at the target transition-state geometry to prepare the ground state.
 Typically $\Delta_{\min} \sim \Delta(s^*)$, therefore we may use $\Delta_{\min}$ to directly compare QPE with dissipative evolution.
 The practical limitation of QPE, however, is the need for an efficiently preparable, semi-classical guiding state $\ket{\phi}$~\cite{Waite2025Physical,Cade2023,Gharibian2023}.
 The fidelity of the guiding state with the true ground state,

 informs the gate complexity, therefore the comparable QPE gate complexity is

 Dissipative evolution is intended for settings where constructing the guiding state $|\phi\rangle$ with large overlap with the ground-state is unavailable or unreliable.
 This situation commonly arises in strongly multi-reference regions~\cite{Wardzala2024,Szalay2012,Jiang2012,Sharma2021}.
-In such case, QPE's cost may be dominated by the $1/p_0$ factor in~\cref{eq:qpe_pointwise_complexity}.
+In these regimes the ground state is no longer well described by a single determinant or low-entanglement ansatz: several near-degenerate configurations contribute with comparable weight and natural-orbital occupations deviate significantly from idempotency as the nuclear geometry approaches a symmetry-enhanced or bond-rearrangement configuration.
+As a result, even chemically motivated ansätze prepared at TS geometries may have extremely poor overlap, making it challenging in practice to guarantee provably non-negligible overlap without extensive active-space optimization that may be exponentially expensive.
+In such cases, QPE's cost may be dominated by the $1/p_0$ factor in~\cref{eq:qpe_pointwise_complexity}.

 Instead, we assume access to a warm start at an easy geometry (Hamiltonian) and transport it along a smooth reaction coordinate by repeatedly applying a cooling primitive at intermediate geometries.
 This shifts the state-preparation requirement from finding a good guiding state $| \phi \rangle$ for $H(s^*)$ to starting from a good state and following the path.
 In practice, an approach combining our dissipative evolution approach with QPE could be employed to boost the overlap with $\ket{E_0(s^*)}$ at the target geometry before applying QPE for high-precision energy estimation.

 \paragraph*{Digital Adiabatic Simulation} DAS prepares the ground state by varying a discretized Hamiltonian slowly enough to ensure that the state of system remains within the instantaneous low-energy subspace throughout the evolution.
-To make a comparison to DAS, we consider the algorithmic complexity of using DAS to coherently evolve the state $\ket{E_0(s_0)}$ to $\ket{E_0(s^*)}$ by digital adiabatic simulation from moving along the same reaction path from $H(s_i)$ to $H(s_{i+1}$ until we reach $\ket{E_0(s^*)}$.
+To make a comparison to DAS, we consider the algorithmic complexity of using DAS to coherently evolve the state $\ket{E_0(s_0)}$ to $\ket{E_0(s^*)}$ by digital adiabatic simulation from moving along the same reaction path from $H(s_i)$ to $H(s_{i+1})$ until we reach $\ket{E_0(s^*)}$.
 Using the recent improvements on large-timestep DAS~\cite{Berry2025Large}, we can write the complexity of the improved algorithm as